ernstlab/GECSI/README.md

 4. Now you can apply the pre-trained GECSI models on your new samples.

     **Important**: The following command performs application for each new sample and for each chromosome (specified in `--apply-sam` and `--apply-chr` command).
-You may want to parallelize this process if you want to generate outputs for multiple samples and chromosomes.
+You may want to parallelize this process if you want to generate outputs for multiple samples and chromosomes using GNU Parallel or a job array.

     `./GECSI.sh -c apply --chrstate "/path/to/training_sample_chromatin_states_binned/" --apply-sam "sample_name" --ref-list "/path/to/training_sample_names.txt" --proj-name "your_proj_name" -o "your_wd" -k "5" --ref-chr "all" --apply-chr "chr" --sample-size "100000" --nref "5" --lambda "0.0001"`